 Apparently sex and intimacy are key to a rock solid relationship (or so we’ve ALL been told).
 Problem: You are in a major love slump.
 No, not the usual wish-you-were-in-a-relationship kind of slump– you finally got that covered when you met your betrothed.
 There’s just one problem: You’re not having sex.
 Of course this is not for lack of trying on your partner’s part.
 He’s done everything short of standing on his head to jump start your sex drive, but you just can’t seem to get aroused and you’re starting to panic.
 What to do?!

 Let’s face it- we’ve all been there, or are currently there.
-And in my case having a seven year old in my bed every night doesn’t quite set the stage for rip your clothes off kind of sex.
+And in my case having an 11- year old in my bed every night doesn’t quite set the stage for rip your clothes off kind of sex.
 And while I’m usually a roll over and kind of take one for the team kind of wife, lately I’ve been either too exhausted or unable to get rid of that third little person in my marital bed to make things happen ( or at least help them get started!)

 According to Dr. Matthew Edlund, author of The Power of Rest: Why Sleep Alone is not Enough, the best way to reaffirm and re-energize your libido is to involve fantasy and a sense of extended connectedness.
 With any luck, notes Dr. Edlund, you can do more than make love; you’ll feel loved, wanted, cared for and desired.
 Dr. Edlund offers these 10 tips to reclaim your sex drive:

 #1 Lie face-to-face in bed together and talk about the moment you first met.

 Relationships change people, and are often what people look to most fondly in their memories, which in the end is all they have.
 When you fall in love with someone it’s often one of the greatest experiences you have, with an intensity and flavor like no other.

 #2 Imagine what that person first looked like at first glance.